Akshaj000/amfoss-tasks/Introspection/README.md

 ## How would you contribute back to the club?

-I would love to help others who is new to the club and leave a footprint even after i gratuate from Amritha.
+I would love to help others who is new to the club and leave a footprint even after i gratuate from Amrita.

 ## Do you have any feedback for the selection process?